 9:00

-Dinner with parents — you made it.
-Phone face down.
+Dinner with parents — you made it through.

-Go for a 15-minute bike ride.
-Right now, immediately.
-The physical movement and change of environment breaks the mental loop without going to a bar.
+Go for a 15-minute bike ride immediately.
+Right now.
+Physical movement and change of scene breaks the mental loop.
 Come back.
 Shower if needed.
-The urge will have passed or weakened significantly.
+The urge will be significantly weaker.

 If you've already texted friends

-Send a follow-up: "Actually can't tonight — catch up Saturday."
+Send: "Actually can't tonight — catch you Saturday."
 You're allowed to change your mind.
-Changing your mind when you know it's the wrong choice is not weakness — it's integrity.
-Do it before you're in the car, not after.
+Changing it before you're there is integrity, not weakness.

 If you slip and go out

-Set a hard limit before you arrive: 2 drinks, home by 10:30 PM.
-Decide this in the bike ride there, not at the bar.
+Decide before you arrive: 2 drinks, home by 10:30 PM.
+Make the decision on the bike ride there — not at the bar.
 One slip doesn't break the plan.
-Going out AND drinking until 1 AM does.
-The limit is the difference.
+The decision to limit it does.

-Write it in your notebook that night: "Stayed home.
+Write it: "Stayed home.
 Navigated the window."
 One line.
-This builds the evidence that you can do this.
-After 7 successful nights you'll have more proof than any motivational video could give you.
+After 7 successful nights you'll have more real proof than any motivational content could give you.

 ✕

-Making the call — you initiate every drinking night
+Making the call to initiate drinking on weeknights

 ✕